Filesystem Repository for Kopia

 Overview

-The filesystem repository feature allows you to use a PersistentVolumeClaim (PVC) as a backup repository for Kopia.
-This provides an alternative to remote storage backends like S3, Azure, or GCS, enabling backups to local or network-attached storage with a simplified and secure API.
+The filesystem repository feature allows you to use a PersistentVolumeClaim (PVC) as a backup repository for Kopia using the generic moverVolumes pattern.
+This provides an alternative to remote storage backends like S3, Azure, or GCS, enabling backups to local or network-attached storage.

 Use Cases